leoschet/tun-Sie/README.md

 git clone git@github.com:leoschet/tun-Sie.git
 ```

-Navigate to tun-Sie folder and execute the following commands to install dependencies and run TunSie:
+Navigate to tun-Sie folder and execute the following commands in order to install dependencies and run TunSie:
 ```
 npm install
 node app.js
 ```

-TunSie will be running at [localhost:3700][local].
+TunSie will be running on [localhost:3700][local].
 Now you are able to set the base model of your certificate, the list of participants and generate the certificates with passed informations.

 # Setting up your certificate's SVG model
 TODO: Write this section

 # Contributing
-You are free to contribute with the project, fork it and start coding!
+You are free for contribute with the project, fork it and start coding!

 ## Next steps
 - Tag replacing (OK)